Erich von dem Bach-Zelewski: World War II

-In November 1939, SS chief Heinrich Himmler offered Bach-Zelewski the post of "Commissioner for the Strengthening of Germandom" in East-Silesia (the Polish territories incorporated into Silesia in 1939).
+In November 1939, Reichsführer-SS Heinrich Himmler, in his capacity as Reich Commissioner for the Consolidation of German Nationhood, made Bach-Zelewski his deputy for East-Silesia (the Polish territories incorporated into Silesia in 1939).
 His duties included mass resettlement and the confiscation of Polish private property.
 By August 1940, some 18,000–20,000 Poles from Żywiec County were forced to leave their homes in what became known as the Action Saybusch (German name for Żywiec).

 Bach-Zelewski provided the initial impetus for the building of Auschwitz concentration camp at the former Austrian and later Polish military barracks in the Zasole suburb of Oświęcim due to overcrowding of prisons.
 The location was scouted by his subordinate Oberführer Arpad Wigand.
 The first transport arrived at KL Auschwitz on 14 June 1940, and two weeks later Bach-Zelewski personally visited the camp.
-In June 1941, he resumed his duties as HSSPF in Silesia.

 Occupied Soviet Union

-During Operation Barbarossa, Bach-Zelewski served as HSSPF in the territory of Belarus.
+On 22 June 1941 at the launch of Operation Barbarossa, Bach-Zelewski was appointed as HSSPF for "Russsland-Mitte", chiefly in the territory of Belarus.
 From July to September 1941, he oversaw the murder of Jews in Riga and Minsk by the Einsatzgruppe B, led by Arthur Nebe, also visiting other sites of mass killings such as Bialystok, Grodno, Baranovichi, Mogilev, and Pinsk.
 Bach-Zelewski regularly cabled to headquarters on the extermination progress; for example, the 22 August message stated: "Thus the figure in my area now exceeds the thirty thousand mark".
+At the end of 1941 the forces under Bach-Zelewski numbered 14,953 Germans, mostly officers and unteroffiziere, and 238,105 local "volunteers" (most war crime victims were murdered by local collaborators under German command).

-In February 1942, he was hospitalized in Berlin for treatment of "intestinal ailments" stemming from opium abuse, and was described as suffering from "hallucinations connected with the shooting of Jews".
+In February 1942, Bach-Zelewski was hospitalized in Berlin for treatment of "intestinal ailments" stemming from opium abuse, and was described as suffering from "hallucinations connected with the shooting of Jews".
 Before resuming his post in July, Bach-Zelewski petitioned Himmler for reassignment to anti-partisan warfare duty.
-Von dem Bach was promoted to SS-Obergruppenführer and General of Police on 9 November 1941.
+He was promoted to SS-Obergruppenführer and General of Police on 9 November 1941.

 In June 1942, Reinhard Heydrich, acting Reich-Protector of Bohemia and Moravia, was assassinated in Prague.
 Hitler chose Bach-Zelewski as his replacement, but Himmler protested that he could not be spared due to the prevailing military situation.
 Hitler relented and appointed Kurt Daluege to the position.
 Through 1943, Bach-Zelewski remained in command of "anti-partisan" units on the central front, a special command created by Hitler.
-He was the only HSSPF in the occupied Soviet territories to retain genuine authority over the police after Hans-Adolf Prützmann and Jeckeln lost theirs to the civil administration.
+He was the only HSSPF in the occupied Soviet territories to retain genuine authority over the police after Hans-Adolf Prützmann and Friedrich Jeckeln lost theirs to the civil administration.